offbynull/learn/Biology/input/input.md

    scale 0.1 0.1
    ```

-   During telophase, nucleus membranes re-form around the newly split chromatin.
+   During telophase, nucleus_cell membranes re-form around the newly split chromatin.
 The chromatin also start to un-condense.

    During cytokinesis, the middle of the cell starts to push together and pinch off, forming 2 separate cells.
 Cytokinesis technically happens in parallel with mitosis (it isn't a part of mitosis), but it starts near the end of mitosis (around telophase).